LiveAboard

 • Official passports, hotel booking receipts, and return tickets are the mandatory documents required at the visa desk.
 So keep these within reach.

-• Passports of travelers must have at least 6 months of remaining validity.
-The Male international airport grants a visa-on-arrival which saves travelers the ordeal of pre-applying for visas.
+• Travelers' passports must have at least 6 months of remaining validity.
+The Male international airport grants a visa-on-arrival, which saves travelers the ordeal of pre-applying for visas.

 • Keep loose change handy in Maldivian Rufiyaa.
 Some taxi drivers accept USD payments but may not render exact change.

-• If you’re taking kids along, be sure to check with the resorts or tour operators whether kids are allowed there.
-Some honeymoon resorts only allow kids if they’re ten years of age or above.
+• If you’re taking kids along, be sure to check with the resorts or tour operators to see if they are allowed.
+Some honeymoon resorts only allow kids ten years of age or older.

 • Make sure to arrive at Male before 9:30 a.m. if you have connecting transport to other islands.